Use Case

 Tips for Best Results

-• 1.Play Stillwave at each rest stop to maintain protection on long trips
+• 1.Play Stillwave at each rest stop on long trips

 • 2.Avoid reading or looking at your phone during the drive — look out the window instead